 Aspasia is VietAID’s Director of Real Estate Development, responsible for creating the organization’s development pipeline, securing public and private finance for the development of affordable housing and mixed-use projects, and managing project teams from design through construction.
 Prior to this position she worked for an international urban design and landscape architecture firm.
 During that time she was involved with the urban design, visioning, development, and community engagement process in many, predominately lower income, communities.
 With over five years of experience, her portfolio includes projects in Mobile, Alabama; Baton Rouge, Louisiana; New Orleans, Louisiana; Millville, New Jersey; and Prince George’s County, Maryland.
 Her work at VietAID responds to the needs of the area’s diverse community and builds upon the many neighborhood existing assets and resources.
 With each project, she combines her previous training in the design profession with community development and affordable housing finance expertise to contribute to a holistic view in VietAID’s urban development activities.

 A native of Greece, Aspasia holds a bachelor of science from the Agricultural University of Athens, a Masters in Landscape Architecture from Louisiana State University, and a Masters in City Planning from the Massachusetts Institute of Technology.

-Evelyn Darling has been a dedicated advocate for Fields Corner as the Executive Director of Fields Corner Former Executive Director of Fields Corner Main Street for the past 8 years.
+Evelyn Darling has been a dedicated advocate for Fields Corner as the former Executive Director of Fields Corner Main Street for the past 8 years.